hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Comm_spawn.3.rst

 :ref:`MPI_Comm_spawn` contains the parent processes in the local group and the child processes in the remote group.
-The ordering of processes in the local and remote groups is the same as the as the ordering of the group of the *comm* in the parents and of :ref:`MPI_COMM_WORLD` of the children, respectively.
+The ordering of processes in the local and remote groups is the same as the as the ordering of the group of the *comm* in the parents and of MPI_COMM_WORLD of the children, respectively.
 This intercommunicator can be obtained in the children through the function :ref:`MPI_Comm_get_parent`.

-The MPI standard allows an implementation to use the :ref:`MPI_UNIVERSE_SIZE` attribute of :ref:`MPI_COMM_WORLD` to specify the number of processes that will be active in a program.
-Although this implementation of the MPI standard defines :ref:`MPI_UNIVERSE_SIZE`, it does not allow the user to set its value.
+The MPI standard allows an implementation to use the MPI_UNIVERSE_SIZE attribute of MPI_COMM_WORLD to specify the number of processes that will be active in a program.
+Although this implementation of the MPI standard defines MPI_UNIVERSE_SIZE, it does not allow the user to set its value.
-If you try to set the value of :ref:`MPI_UNIVERSE_SIZE`, you will get an error message.
+If you try to set the value of MPI_UNIVERSE_SIZE, you will get an error message.

 The *command* Argument